-The company invests to ensure that employees remain in their jobs.
-Therefore, workstations studies are carried out by a multidisciplinary team including OHS departments, occupational medicine, employees and Social & Economic Committee or WHSCC members in view of preventing and reducing occupational illnesses and arduousness.
-Investments are also dedicated to improving workstations, such as tables specially adapted for Make & Pack operations, a dock protection system or workstation adjustments with the help of SAMTEH.
+The company invests to ensure that employeesremain in their jobs.
+Therefore, workstationsstudies are carried out by multidisciplinaryteam including OHS а departments, occupational medicine, employees and Social & Economic Committee or WHSCC members in view of preventing and reducing illnessesand occupational arduousness.
+Investments are also dedicated to improving workstations, such as tables specially adapted for